latex3/tagging-project/documentation/prototype-usage-instructions.md

 \end{tabular}
 ```

-At the moment this isn't transfered well by the derivation algorithm
+At the moment this isn't transferred well by the derivation algorithm
 from PDF to HTML, but this area will see improvements.
 (The PDF structure
 is already correct, as one cane see in ngPDF, but the HTML/CSS
 styling currently loses the grid layout.)